SRN History

 - View and download the SRN ‘Some issues for higher education’ poster here

-Members of the Working Group have conducted an evaluation of the ‘service user and carer’ involvement in a large National Institute of Health Research (NIHR) funded project entitled ‘The contribution of the voluntary sector to mental health crisis care in England’ in conjunction with With-You Consultancy.
+Members of the Working Group conducted an evaluation of the ‘service user and carer’ involvement in a large National Institute of Health Research (NIHR) funded project entitled ‘The contribution of the voluntary sector to mental health crisis care in England’ in conjunction with With-You Consultancy.

 During 2019-20, a number of Working Group members worked on a chapter, entitled ‘How can we survive and thrive as survivor researchers?’ which explores aspects of survivor research and barriers to involvement and progression for the Routledge Handbook of Service User Involvement in Human Services Research and Education, edited by Peter Beresford and others.